Safety

 atmospheric hazards

-A type of hazard that is present in the environment of a confined space.
+A category of hazard that is present in the environment of a confined space.
 Atmospheric hazards are categorized as flammable, toxic, irritant, and asphyxiating.

 atmospheric testing